jeftegoes/AwsOverview/Management & Governance/Amazon CloudWatch.md

 # 10. Logs Insights

 - Search and analyze log data stored in CloudWatch Logs.
-- Example: find a specific IP inside a log, count occurrences of "ERROR" in your logs...
+- **Example:** Find a specific IP inside a log, count occurrences of "ERROR" in your logs...
 - **Provides a purpose-built query language**
   - Automatically discovers fields from AWS services and JSON log events.
   - Fetch desired event fields, filter based on conditions, calculate aggregate statistics, sort events, limit number of events...